adelevoye/deaths_in_custody/README.md

 ### Context Notes on Potential Death Variables

-The project only reproduces records provided to it and other projects.
-The project does not correct or investigate records for accuracy aside from data validation efforts to ensure total counts of deaths match or are similar to reporting for that agency produced by the Bureau of Justice Statistics.
+The Data Project only reproduces records provided to it and other projects.
+The Data Project does not correct or investigate records for accuracy aside from data validation efforts to ensure total counts of deaths match or are similar to reporting for that agency produced by the Bureau of Justice Statistics.
 As such, there may be errors or issues with information contained within these variables.
 In particular, circumstances of death were reported differently across prison agencies and do not always reflect actual causes of death.
 Many death records are labeled as 'Natural' and 'Undetermined,' which provide little detail on the circumstances of death.
-For more context on issues with custodial death investigations please see the following resources.
+For more context on issues with custodial death investigations, please see the following resources.

 > Nick Shapiro, Terrence Keel. *Natural Causes?
 58 Autopsies Prove Otherwise*.
 UCLA Carceral Ecologies Lab, <https://ucla.app.box.com/s/sv54jmxhmq19kqifpakh4jfu3vnmhbqt/file/974263270262>